progharshith/type-siege/README.md

 ## 🎮 About

-**Type Siege** is a browser-based typing defense game set in a cyberpunk neon world.
+**Type Siege** is a browser-based typing defense game.
 Waves of enemies advance toward your core — your only weapon is your keyboard.
 Type the words above each enemy before they reach you to destroy them.

 The game tracks your **WPM**, **combo streaks**, and **wave progress**, rewarding fast and accurate typists with higher scores.